CheickPaul/Finance-Python-Learning-Portfolio/Yale-financial-markets/module_7/lesson_11_wealth_and_poverty.md

 ## Reflection
 The democratization of finance can truly help reduce inequalities, but only if individuals are willing to learn and accept discipline.
 Often, poverty results from a lack of discipline: living beyond one’s means, seeking short-term pleasures at the expense of long term investment.

 The role of government in this area is limited.
-It will not directly subsidize financial advice for low-income households.
-Instead, families, communities, and financial education associations should take responsibility for passing on this knowledge—especially to younger generations—by encouraging reading and participation in educational programs.
+It will not directly subsidize financial advice for low income households.
+Instead, families, communities, and financial education associations should take responsibility for passing on this knowledge, especially to younger generations by encouraging reading and participation in educational programs.